fourWayz/decentralized-social/README.md

 ## Introduction
 In this article, you will learn how to develop a decentralized social media platform.
-Leveraging the power of most powerful smart contracts language, Solidity and the user-friendly Remix IDE, we will explore the process of developing, and deploying this blockchain-based social media ecosystem.
+Leveraging the power of the most powerful smart contracts language, Solidity, and the user-friendly Remix IDE, we will explore the process of developing and deploying this blockchain-based social media ecosystem.

-Throughout this guide, we will give a deep dive into the fundamental aspects writing smart contract.
+Throughout this guide, we will give a deep dive into the fundamental aspects of writing smart contracts.
 We will handle user registration, post creation, interaction mechanisms such as liking and commenting, and finally, setting up Remix for deployment on the CELO Alfajores network.

 ## Smart Contract Design